mircealungu/reconstruction/3_EvolutionaryAnalysis.md

+## There exist also non-e-type systems, but they are not as interesting

+To think about: *What other kinds of systems are there then?
+Can you think about another type?* *Are there programs that are not impacted by the change in the world around them?*

+Examples of such systems
+	- a chess engine
+	- a red-black tree balancing algorthm
+	- ...

+It seems that one could even argue that this is the difference between algorithms and software systems: algorithms don't have to change with the world, while systems have to.

 # Software Evolution

 **Software evolution is the continual development of a piece of software after its initial release to address changing stakeholder requirements**.